r-barnes/dggridR/README.md

 Show me more examples!
 ----------------------

-In R, if you type
+In R, typing

-    browseVignettes()
+    vignette('dggridR')

-a browser window will open with many examples for many packages.
-Find `dggridR` in the list and you will find many more examples.
+will bring up many examples.

 But I want higher resolution grids than that